cptcrunchy/codeup/dayNineteen/README.md

 KONAMI CODE PROJECT

 ## Usage

-This was a project for Codeup using the Konami code key event.
+This was a project for Codeup using the Konami code key event
-## Contributing

 ## Credits